-The medium-maturing vine is prone to mites and Botrytis, It produces a dark, spicy and tannin Red wine with raspberry flavor.
-Dry analyzes produced extremely high amounts resveratrol and cyanidin, which have antioxidant and anti-inflammatory and thus health-promoting properties.
-Since the publication of research results by Roger Corder in the scientific journal "Nature" Tannat is considered " healthiest Red wine at all ”.
-The strong astringent Taste is through gifts of Cabernet Sauvignon.
+The medium-ripening vine is susceptible to mites and Botrytis, It yields a dark colored, spicy and tannin Red wine with raspberry aroma.
+Dry analyzes gave extremely high amounts of resveratrol and cyanidin, which have antioxidative and anti-inflammatory and therefore health-promoting properties.
+Since the publication of Roger Corder's research results in the scientific journal "Nature", the tannate has been considered " healthiest Red wine at all ”.
+The strong one astringent Taste is added by Cabernet Sauvignon.
 Cabernet Franc and Fer as well as long bottle aging mitigated.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)